Link Search Menu Expand Document

 Configuring OAuth

 Pass-through authentication is based on OAuth, which is, at its core, a standard for users to grant client applications access to resources that are secured by other applications.
-In a Databricks use case, the user must consent to Stardog accessing the user’s resources on Databricks.
-This can be configured by the Azure AD administrator by following the directions here.
+In a datasource (e.g.: Databricks/Snowflake) use case, the user must consent to Stardog accessing the user’s resources on the datasource.
+This can be configured by the Entra ID administrator by following the directions here.

-If this consent is not granted, Azure AD will respond with an error message similar to:
+If this consent is not granted, Entra ID will respond with an error message similar to:

 AADSTS65001: The user or administrator has not consented to use the application with ID 5439b38f-21f3-459c-b417-c7f6ec3ef55a named Stardog.
 Send an interactive authorization request for this user and resource.